SSWConsulting/SSW.Roles/Design.md

     - I can create the design of user interface specifications, by applying client research and design guidelines
 - I can design user interfaces that encompass an end-to-end experience across a variety of platforms
 - I can represent work to clients and other team members, clearly and succinctly articulating the goals and design concepts
-- I can excute the UX process from end-to-end, including wireframes, behavioral specifications, and high-fidelity prototypes
+- I can execute the UX process from end-to-end, including wireframes, behavioral specifications, and high-fidelity prototypes
-- I take collaborative approach to working with engineering and product teams
+- I take collaborative approach to work with engineering and product teams
 - I am comfortable with all facets of the Scrum process
     - I provide suggestions in Scrum Reviews/Retros
     - I break PBIs down in planning
-    - I can estimate work to be done
+    - I can estimate the work to be done
     - I help the Product Owner and Scrum Master proactively (i.e. give suggestions/recommendations)
 - I can make clear and succinct done videos
 - I provide effective feedback internally

 ## Associate Designer
 - I may be just out of University and/or still studying for a design related degree
-- I have a demonstrated interest in the field of graphic desigan, interface design or digital media
+- I have a demonstrated interest in the field of graphic design, interface design or digital media
 - I have good communication skills

 - I can confidently deliver PBIs